zahid1k/covertovert/README.md

 ```

 The local "code" folder is mapped to the "/app" folder in containers and the local "examples" folder is mapped to the "/examples" folder in the container.
 You can develop your code on your local folders on your own host machine, they will be immediately synchronized with the "/app" folder on containers.
 The volumes are created in read-write mode, so changes can be made both on the host or on the containers.
 You can run your code on the containers...

+# Documentation

+You need to install [Sphinx](https://www.sphinx-doc.org/en/master/) and LaTeX for building the project documents.